The Complete Stories (Asimov): Volume 1

 The first volume consists of the stories previously collected in Earth Is Room Enough, Nine Tomorrows, and Nightfall and Other Stories (but not the commentary from Nightfall and Other Stories).
 In 2001, Broadway Books published a new edition of the first volume (hardback: ISBN 0-385-41606-7, paperback: ISBN 0-385-41627-X).
-In 2024, it was republished by HarperVoyager as "Living Space and Other Stories".
+In 2024, it was republished by HarperVoyager as two parts: "Living Space and Other Stories" (having the first 25 stories) and "Nightfall and Other Stories" (having the last 23 stories).

 Volume One contains the following short stories: